ratschlab/mla/README.md

 ```

 ## Notes
-- If you prefer to compile `parse_plast.cpp` yourself, we have provided a `Makefile`.
+- To compile `parse_plast.cpp` yourself, we have provided a `Makefile`.
-- If you prefer to compile `PLAST` yourself, we have provided a template `CMakeLists.txt` file in `plast_cmake`.
+- To compile `PLAST` yourself, we have provided a template `CMakeLists.txt` file in `plast_cmake`.
 Please edit it to point to the `include` directory and static lib of `Bifrost`.
+- To compile MetaGraph from source, follow the instructions [here](https://metagraph.ethz.ch/static/docs/installation.html#install-from-source).
+Remember to checkout the commit listed above from the `hm/aln_alt_label_change` branch.
 - Run `metagraph align` to view the help menu listing alignment parameters.
 To list a more advanced set of parameters, run `metagraph align --advanced`.